 108 Essex Rd, Islington, London N1 8LX

 As the American pioneers of this boozy concoction discovered, there is a science to making the perfect Irish Coffee.
 But when it comes to making a VEGAN Irish Coffee?
-Well that requires a stroke of genius which this Manchester bar has in abundance.
-They've made a short, rich and velvety Irish Coffee (aka the Black Emerald) which is completely vegan, using espresso, Jameson Caskmates Stout Edition, stout syrup and a creamy vanilla & tonka bean foam.
+Well that requires a stroke of genius, which this Manchester bar has in abundance.
+They've made a short, rich and velvety Irish Coffee (AKA the Black Emerald) which is completely vegan, using espresso, Jameson Caskmates Stout Edition, stout syrup and a creamy vanilla and tonka bean foam.
 Irish Coffee for errry'one!

 49, 51 Thomas St, Manchester M4 1NA

 Photo credit: Emily Westbrooks